LeenaBGit/LendingClubCaseStudy/README.md

 # Lending Club Case Study
-Lending Club is a consumer finance company which specialises in lending various types of loans to urban customers.
-When the company receives a loan application, it makes a decision for loan approval based on the applicant’s profile.
-If the applicant is likely to repay the loan, then not approving the loan will result in a loss of business to the company.
-If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss for the company.
-The primary objective of this case study is to assist Lending Club in mitigating financial losses from these risks by identifying risky loan applicants.
+Lending Club is a consumer finance company which specializes in lending various types of loans to customers.
+If the company approves the loan for an applicant who is not likely to repay the loan, it will cause a financial loss for the company.
+However, if the company doesn’t approve the loan for an applicant who is likely to repay the loan, it will result in a loss of business.
+As such it is vital to identify risky loan applicants

 ## Table of Contents